emacsway/emacsway.github.io/_sources/en/cache-dependencies.txt

 Transaction problem
 ===================

-When web-application has good traffic, it's possible the concurrent process recreates the cache with the outdated data since the tag has been invalidated but before the transaction is committed.
+When traffic of web-application is high, the concurrent process can recreate the cache with outdated data since the tag has been invalidated but before the transaction is committed.
-In contrast to replication problem, here is the manifestation of the problem strongly depends on the quality of the ORM, and the probability of problems is reduced when you use a pattern `Unit of Work`_.
+In contrast to replication problem, this problem depends on the quality of the ORM and can be reduced by using pattern `Unit of Work`_.

 Let to consider the problem for each `transaction isolation level <Isolation_>`_ separately.